Meet the Pianimals! Beginner Piano Lessons (Pianimals Book A, ages 5-10)

 Learners will not need to use any apps or websites beyond the standard Outschool tools.

 Hi!
-I have been a professional musician for many years, primarily working for schools and churches.
-I am hoping you will be my next student! 私は何年も教えています。あなたが私の次の学生になることを願っています If you want to take piano or clarinet lessons, please sign up...
+I have been a professional musician for many years, primarily working as an accompanist for school choruses and bands and church choirs.
+I hope you will be my next student!
+If you want to take piano or clarinet lessons, please sign up...